amlan-banaji/amlan-banaji.github.io/_pages/about.md

   -
 ---

-I am a second year PhD student in mathematics at the University of St Andrews where I am part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/).
+I am a PhD student in mathematics at the University of St Andrews where I am part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/).
 My supervisor is [Dr Jonathan Fraser](http://www.mcs.st-andrews.ac.uk/~jmf32/) and my second supervisor is [Professor Kenneth Falconer](http://www.mcs.st-and.ac.uk/~kenneth/).
+I started my PhD in 2019.

 My research focuses on fractal geometry, in particular interpolating between different notions of dimension, and is fully funded by a grant from the Leverhulme Trust.